-Mable Snyder Beeghly Scholarship is awarded annually to a gifted music major who demonstrates financial need.
+Mable Snyder Beeghly Scholarship is to be awarded annually to a gifted and needy student majoring in music.

-Homer Thordsen Larsen Scholarship is awarded to a music major with financial need and in good academic standing.
+Homer Thordsen Larsen Scholarship is to be awarded to a music major with financial need and in good academic standing.

-Dr. Richard "Dick" Johnson Scholarship was established to provide support to a student who demonstrate critical thinking; compassion, and creativity, and who is majoring in a humanities discipline.
+Dr. Richard "Dick" Johnson Scholarship was established to provide support to a student who demonstrate critical thinking; compassion, and creativity, and who is majoring in one of the humanities disciplines.

+Natural

-Natural Sciences
+Sciences